organicmaps/organicmaps/docs/STYLES.md

 ```
 4. The index of `Georgia.mwm` will be updated in place

-Sometimes (if the visibility change crosses a geometry index boundary)
+A whole map needs to be [regenerated](MAPS.md) for the changes to take effect if:
-a whole map needs to be [regenerated](MAPS.md) for the feature to become visible.
+* the visibility change crosses a geometry index boundary

-If e.g. `area` style rules are added for a feature that didn't have them before,
+* e.g. `area` style rules are added for a feature that didn't have them before
-then the rules won't take effect until map files are regenerated.
+* a new feature type is added or the mapping of existing one is changed

 ## Technical details